De Vere Wotton House review: A Surrey Hills getaway with grottoes, temples and griffons galore - Country Life

 After a recent £6 million refurbishment and redecoration, there are some striking features indoors, too, including a Gothic former library with stone pillars and a vaulted ceiling, which is popular for weddings.
 The Roman-style temple in a pretty walled garden is the outdoor option.

 The decor is simple but fun in a mostly tasteful way, albeit with a few odd choices thrown in – for example, I’m not sure a huge gold mirror with neon writing inside it about a ghost has much place here.
-Or anywhere, come to think of it.
-Except perhaps Las Vegas.

 With the delights of Box Hill on the doorstep and bicycles there for the borrowing, as well as wellies, umbrellas and walking sticks, it’s a lovely base from which to explore the Surrey Hills AONB.
 And at a mere hour’s drive from London, Wotton is an easy escape.